Digital Trace Data

 Introducton to digital trace data provides students with foundational knowledge in digital behavioral data, focusing on collecting, analyzing, and interpretating such data.
 The course emphasizes various data types and methodologies, and the implications that data and algorithmic biases play on reinforcing inequalities.

-Over eight weeks, students will delve into the critical analysis of digital behavioral data.
+Over eight weeks, students delve into the critical analysis of digital behavioral data.
 Weekly lectures cover theoretical and methodological background, while practical sessions involve hands-on data collection and analysis.
 Topics include social media data, web scraping, APIs, data donation, survey data, data quality frameworks, and ethical considerations in data collection and analysis.

 General course information